coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 .. _COQ_PROFILE_COMPONENTS:

-Control which components produce events when using the :ref:`profiling` system.
-It should be a comma separated list of components.
+Specifies which components produce events when using the :ref:`profiling` system.
+It is a comma separated list of component names.

 If the variable is not set, all components produce events.

-Components are internally defined, but `command` which corresponds to the interpretation of one command is particularly notable.
+Component names are internally defined, but `command` which corresponds to the interpretation of one command is particularly notable.

 .. _command-line-options: